Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - The behaviors are adaptive responses, meaning that they have helped the species cope with certain environmental aspects.

-Fixed Action Patterns in Dogs
+Examples of Fixed Action Patterns in Dogs

 - Konrad Lorenz claims that urine marking by male dogs is one of them.
 Upon smelling the urine of a rival male dog (the sign stimulus), he will spontaneously lift his leg to urine mark, even when his reservoir of urine is negligible.

-- According to the book "The Boy Who Couldn't Stop Washing", other examples of fixed action patterns include the typical circling around ritual dogs do before laying down.
+- According to the book "The Boy Who Couldn't Stop Washing," other examples of fixed action patterns include the typical circling around ritual dogs do before laying down.
 This ancestral behavior thought to have developed to push down grass and scare off possible snakes and instincts, is still retained in dogs regardless of where they are sleeping.

 Handbook of Applied Animal Behavior and Training, Steven Lindsey, Blackwell Publishing